ETHMUNI/nordai_public/README.md

 # Nord AI
 This project is a SaaS for using OpenAI and its API layer.
 It is baked in with Authentication, Session Management, Token Tracking, as well as Billing (currently disabled).
-Both Frontend and Backend is in the same backend folder

 ## Introduction